danielfett/draft-dpop/mainmatter.md

     introspection endpoint of the authorization server (request not shown).

-# Token Request (Binding Public Keys)
+# Token Request (Binding Tokens to a Public Key)

-To bind a public key in the token request, the client provides public key and proves the possession of the corresponding private key.
+To bind an tokens to a public key in the token request, the client provides the public key and proves the possession of the corresponding private key.
 To this end, the client makes the following HTTPS request (extra line breaks are for display purposes only):

 !---